Huichelaar/DigitalBinder/README.md

 DigitalBinder, by default, is setup for Pokémon TCG cards specifically. [ptcgExpansionDictionary.py](ptcgExpansionDictionary.py) is used to map and sort the expansion subdirectories in [cards](cards) to the names and release order of the expansion they represent.
 You can replace this dictionary and its `import` in [DigitalBinder.py](DigitalBinder.py) with a different one for different cards' expansions.

 Whilst this repo doesn't come with any cards, they can be downloaded from elsewhere.
 You can run `python3 url/generateURL.py` to generate textfiles containing urls.
-If you have `wget` You can then run:
-`wget -r -nv --no-parent -i <urlFileName>.txt -o out.txt` replacing <urlFileName> with any of the previously generated `.txt` files to download pokémon card pngs from the (I believe) official website.
+If you have `wget` You can then run `wget -r -nv --no-parent -i <urlFileName>.txt -o out.txt`, replacing `<urlFileName>` with any of the previously generated `.txt` files to download pokémon card pngs from the (I believe) official website.
 Any `404 not found` errors for cards that couldn't be found can be found in the generated `out.txt` file.
 From what I can tell, this website doesn't have .pngs from cards that were released prior to the EX-era (~2003).

 ## Saving
 During execution of DigitalBinder, by pressing the save button, a backup of the binder as it were after the last save is saved in [backups](binders/backups) with a timestamp in the name.
 Then, the original binder's file gets overwritten.